 Two types of lycopene can be found in tomato.
 All-trans-lycopene is commonly found in red (and other colour) tomatoes; and tetra-cis-lycopene (also known as prolycopene) is found in some heirloom tomatoes within the golden to orange and tangerine colour spectrum.

 However tetra-cis-lycopene is much better absorbed by the body — in fact two and a half times better!
-This form was detected in 2011 in "Tangerine", a golden orange heirloom tomato.
 The structure of this lycopene molecule conforms more closely with the lycopene found circulating in human blood.

 Eleven more heirloom tomato varieties that contain this highly beneficial anti-oxidant compound have been identified in the latest research by the Heritage Food Crops Research Trust, assisted by Plant and Food Research in New Zealand.

-Realising that the common tomato (Solanum lycopersicum) was originally a golden yellow/orange colour is a key piece of the puzzle.
+Realising that the cultivated common tomato (Solanum lycopersicum) was originally a golden-orange colour is a key piece of the puzzle.
 This was the colour of the first tomatoes found by the Spanish in Mexico in the early 1500s and taken back to Europe.
 When they arrived in Italy, they were named pomodoro: "golden fruit".

 It is our hypothesis that these golden tomatoes contained the tetra-cis form of lycopene and that they were highly beneficial for human health, as the tetra-cis-lycopene would have been easily absorbed through the intestinal walls into the bloodstream.